puma/puma-dev/README.md

 Running `puma-dev` in this way will require you to use the listed http port, which is `9280` by default.

+On macOS, you can specify where the server should listen with the `-listen-address` flag

 ### Coming from v0.2

 Puma-dev v0.3 and later use launchd to access privileged ports, so if you installed v0.2, you'll need to remove the firewall rules.